VirtusLab/community-build3/README.md

 Start the `runDaily` job to trigger the community build.
 To see the results, go to `/daily/${currentDate}`.
 Next, to see the visualization of the build plan, click `Dependency graph` in the menu on the left and select `jsplumb` format.

+Navigate to http://localhost:8081/maven2/ to see the content of our local maven repository.

+When working on Mac you might need to increase the memory limit for docker even more as jenkins has 2 workers by default, which might build projects in parallel (you might need to try with 10~16 GB although this hasn't been measured exactly yet).

 ## General development tips